Functional near-infrared spectroscopy: Cerebral oximetry

 NIRS monitoring is helpful in a number of ways.
 Preterm infants can be monitored reducing cerebral hypoxia and hyperoxia with different patterns of activities.
 It is an effective aid in Cardiopulmonary bypass, is strongly considered to improve patient outcomes and reduce costs and extended stays.

-There are inconclusive results for use of NIRS with patients with traumatic brain injury, so it has been concluded that it should remain a research tool.
+There are inconclusive results for use of NIRS with patients with traumatic brain injury, so it has been concluded that it should remain a research tool [citation needed].

 Diffuse optical tomography

 Diffuse optical tomography is the 3D version of Diffuse optical imaging.
 Diffuse optical images are obtained using NIRS or fluorescence-based methods.
 These images can be used to develop a 3D volumetric model which is known as the Diffuse Optical Tomography.